Touring Queensland Fund FAQs

 5. My application is being auspiced, can I include auspice fees in my budget?

-You can include auspice fees.
+You can include auspice fees in your budget.
 Please provide information about what services are included in the fee so that peer assessors can consider whether these are reasonable.

-If you are a person with disability and require support to manage your grant and complete your reporting due to your disability, you can include auspice costs in either the main project budget or in the Additional access support costs section.
+If you are a person with disability and require support to manage your grant and complete your reporting, you can include auspice costs in either the main project budget or in the Additional access support costs section.

 6. If I have a disability, can I apply for the cost to help me financially manage and acquit the grant?

-You can.
-Include this in either the main project budget or in the additional access support costs section.
-You may also like to consider being auspiced if this better suits your needs.
+You can include this cost in the main project budget or in the additional access support costs section.
+You may also like to consider being auspiced if this would help you.
 Refer to Question 5 above.

-7. The assessment criteria say I should include Contingency Costs, but they are listed as an item that is ineligible for Arts Queensland support.
+7. The assessment criteria indicate I should include Contingency Costs, but they are listed as an item that is ineligible for Arts Queensland support.
 Isn’t this a contradiction?

 Prudent budgeting should include an amount to cover unexpected new costs or increases in existing costs.
 You should include this in your budget.
-However, you cannot request Arts Queensland support towards contingency, so there should not be anything in the AQ contribution column against a contingency line in Expenditure.
+However, you cannot request Arts Queensland’s support towards contingency.
+In the Arts Queensland contribution column, there should not be anything against a contingency line in Expenditure.

-9. If I am successful, do I need to open a separate bank account to manage the grant?
+9. If I am successful, do I need to open a separate bank account to manage each grant I get from Arts Queensland?

 1. What is meant by a ‘marketing/ audience development plan’, and what is the difference?